CarletonURocketry/ground-station-ui/docs/dev/tutorials/Contributing.md

 - Document all functions and variables in utility modules
 - Use comments to make code more readable in confusing operations
 - Use descriptive variable and function names
+- Document all functions using JSDocs, and _include your name as the author_